-The Fruitmarket Gallery has produced a major new publication to accompany Eva Hesse Studiowork.
-Eva Hesse (1936-1970) produced a significant number of small, experimental works alongside her large-scale sculpture throughout her career.
-These objects – the so-called ‘test pieces’ – were made in a range of materials, including latex, wire-mesh, sculp-metal, fibreglass and cheesecloth.
-In this book, Briony Fer argues that rather than being simply technical explorations, these small objects radically put into question conventional notions of what sculpture is.
-By renaming them studioworks rather than test pieces, Fer offers a timely new interpretation of Hesse’s historical position and asserts her relevance for contemporary art now.
-She addresses the visceral sensuality of the small pieces in light of what it means for an artist to make work and how the processes of making translate to the viewing encounter.
+Throughout her career, Eva Hesse produced a large number of small, experimental works alongside her large-scale sculpture.
+These objects, the so-called test pieces, were made in a wide range of materials, including latex, wire-mesh, sculp-metal, wax and cheesecloth.
+This exhibition proposed that rather than simply technical explorations, these small objects radically put into question conventional notions of what sculpture is.
+Re-naming them studioworks rather than test pieces, the exhibition and the accompanying major publication offered a timely new interpretation of Hesse’s historical position, as well as highlighting her relevance for contemporary art now.